Foucault's lectures at the Collège de France: The Birth of Biopolitics (1978–1979)

 Elizabeth Loftus is well known for her research in the area of memory.
-In this book she examines the way memories are encoded and the varies ways they can be altered.
-Forensic psychologists are frequently called upon to assess the veracity of an eyewitness testimony.
-Loftus makes a strong argument against the eyewitness with a multitude of studies that have demonstrated the unreliability of their reports.
-New memories can be implanted and old memories altered with ease and this renders memories susceptible to tampering.
+In this book, she examines the way memories are encoded and the various ways they can be altered.
+Forensic psychologists are frequently called upon to assess the veracity of eyewitness testimony.
+Loftus makes a strong argument against the eyewitness, with a multitude of studies that have demonstrated the unreliability of their reports.
+New memories can be implanted and old memories altered with ease, and this renders memories susceptible to tampering.
 The manner in which a question is posed can alter or implant a memory.
-The multiple choice style versus the open-ended style of questions are examples of this.
-The latter allows the witness to respond with "I don't know" whereas the former demands a response Loftus has found that people unknowingly convince themselves of an answer when forced to give an answer.
-With numerous real-life examples that address how we retain and retrieve memories to the differences in eyewitness ability, this book is vital to the understanding of forensic psychology.
+The multiple-choice style versus the open-ended style of questions are examples of this.
+The latter allows the witness to respond with "I don't know", whereas the former demands a response.
+Loftus has found that people unknowingly convince themselves of an answer when forced to give one.
+With numerous real-life examples, ranging from how we retain and retrieve memories to the differences in eyewitness ability, this book is vital to the understanding of forensic psychology.

-"Yochelson and Samenow in this three volume series examine the criminal personality.
+In this three-volume series, Yochelson and Samenow examine the criminal personality.
 The series starts at the first encounter with the offender and continues through to the process of change.
 It includes the issue of drug use in this population.
-The authors have detailed their research with what they termed "the criminal mind."Their definition of the criminal strongly resembles the description of antisocial-personality disorder and psychopathy.
-During the early stages of their research, Yochelson and Samenow limited their work to observation without the attempt of treatment.
+The authors have detailed their research with what they termed "the criminal mind".
+Their definition of the criminal strongly resembles the description of antisocial personality disorder and psychopathy.
+During the early stages of their research, Yochelson and Samenow limited their work to observation, without any attempt at treatment.
 They detailed 52 features of criminal thinking that needed to be changed for rehabilitation to be a possibility.
-Patterns of deception are established early in this population and others rights are characteristically disregarded, and when arrested, this population tends to see themselves as victims and believe that they were good people despite their lengthy criminal records.
-Over time a treatment plan, or "process of change" was defined that change was most likely to occur in this population when the individual was vulnerable and desirous of change.
-The desire for change must be accompanied by an in depth knowledge of what needs to be changed.
-Finally, change is only possible when the long term benefits of change outweigh the benefits of maintaining a criminal lifestyle.
+Patterns of deception are established early in this population, and others' rights are characteristically disregarded.
+When arrested, members of this population tend to see themselves as victims and to believe that they are good people despite their lengthy criminal records.
+Over time, a treatment plan, or "process of change", was defined, holding that change was most likely to occur in this population when the individual was vulnerable and desirous of change.
+The desire for change must be accompanied by an in-depth knowledge of what needs to be changed.
+Finally, change is only possible when the long-term benefits of change outweigh the benefits of maintaining a criminal lifestyle.
 Overall, change is considered a possibility, although not a common one.
-These three volumes comprise the most detailed, long-term examination of the criminal mind documented."
+These three volumes comprise the most detailed, long-term examination of the criminal mind documented.